QuestioWo/l4_amos_project/src/manual.md

 This may require logging in, [information on how to do so can be found in GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)

 Information on how to correctly run the docker image using GPU acceleration can be found in [the AMOS22 docker submission guidelines here](https://github.com/JiYuanFeng/AMOS/tree/docker#step-4-run-a-container-from-a-created-docker-image)

+### Using OpenShift Compute Cluster

+The OpenShift compute cluster GPUs can be used to train on by using the associated `Dockerfile.XXX` docker image.
+These are currently uploaded, ready for use on [hub.docker.com](https://hub.docker.com/search?q=perceiver-io).

+The configuration yaml files are included in the project as `job-perceiver-io-*.yaml`.
+The jobs expect the `amos22` dataset to be uploaded to an associated NFS store, which can be attached at `/volume/`.
+This is configured in the yaml-file and can be adjusted to new users easily.

+The docker commands are written into each Dockerfile and are not observant to different numbers of GPGPUs.
+This means that if a cluster with (not 2) GPUs is available, the docker image has to be rebuilt, repushed, and the job restarted with the correct batch size and devices.
+Alternatively, the yaml configuration files can be extended to instead have the training job script inside the configuration file instead of the Dockerfile, however, an example is not included of that.